The 20 Best Microphthalmia Doctors in Japan

 Takatsuki, JP

-Tsunehiko Ikeda practices in Takatsuki, Japan.
+Tsunehiko Ikeda practices practicing medicine in Takatsuki, Japan.
 Ikeda is rated as an Experienced expert by MediFind in the treatment of Microphthalmia.
-Their top areas of expertise are Retinal Detachment, Diabetic Retinopathy, Retinal Vein Occlusion, Vitrectomy, and Pancreaticoduodenectomy.
+They are also highly rated in 14 other conditions, according to our data.
+Their clinical expertise encompasses Retinal Detachment, Diabetic Retinopathy, Retinal Vein Occlusion, Vitrectomy, and Pancreaticoduodenectomy.

 While we make every effort to provide the best results possible, data is currently limited outside of the United States.
 Doctors listed may include both clinicians and researchers, and individuals relocate frequently.
 We recommend contacting doctors directly to confirm their location and areas of focus.
 Contact information is provided when available.
 Learn more about our expert tiers.